3-oxoadipate CoA-transferase

-Thus, the two substrates of this enzyme are succinyl-CoA and 3-oxoadipate, whereas its two products are succinate and 3-oxoadipyl-CoA.
+The two substrates of this enzyme characterised from Pseudomonas fluorescens are β-ketoadipic acid and succinyl-CoA.
+Its products are 3-oxoadipyl-CoA and succinic acid.
+This reaction is part of the degradation of several aromatic compounds which proceed via β-ketoadipic acid.

-This enzyme belongs to the family of transferases, specifically the CoA-transferases.
+This enzyme is a transferases, specifically a CoA-transferases.
 The systematic name of this enzyme class is succinyl-CoA:3-oxoadipate CoA-transferase.
 Other names in common use include 3-oxoadipate coenzyme A-transferase, and 3-oxoadipate succinyl-CoA transferase.
-This enzyme participates in benzoate degradation via hydroxylation.